 - Share Certificates for each shareholder specified, plus two blank certificates

-5 Advantages to Setting up a Limited Liability Company (LLC) in Florida
+5 Advantages to Setting up a Limited Liability Company (LLC) in Nevada

-- Incorporating your LLC within Florida allows you to benefit from a host of tax incentives.
-Sales tax applies only to products sold within Florida and unlike many other states there is no Personal Income Tax.
+- Incorporating your LLC within Nevada allows you to benefit from a host of tax incentives.
+Sales tax applies only to products sold within Nevada and, unlike many other states; there is no Corporate Income Tax, no Corporate Franchise Tax and no Corporation Succession Tax.

 - Only one person is required to form a Corporation or an LLC.
-One person can hold the offices of President, Secretary, and Treasurer and be the sole director of a Florida Corporation.
-Many States require at least 3 officers and/or directors.
+One person can hold the offices of President, Secretary, and Treasurer and be the sole director of a Nevada Corporation.
+Many States require at least three officers and/or directors.
 One person can be the sole Member and sole Managing Member of an LLC.

 - As LLCs are effectively partnerships without share capital, the equivalent to the “Shareholder” is the “Member” who has a participation or share in the LLC.
 The names of members) are declared to the State authorities.
 We have to file a list of initial members, and have to file any change of members.

 - It is not a requirement to appoint a local resident member.

 - There is no requirement for a company secretary; all officers are called Managers, but one of these could be a designated as a company secretary.